eltociear/xgen-timeseries/README.md

   <a href="https://xgen-timeseries.readthedocs.io/en/latest/"> ➡ Documentation </a>
 </p>

+⚠️ Currently we updated some class of our  framework, please use our last release (v0.2.1-alpha)

 Why do you need XGen Time Series?
 1) Convenient accessibility to energy datasets,
 2) Utilizing data augmentation to improve performance during training,